Reconnecting to your inner child

 Photography by Danielle Ann Rose @bydanielleannrose

-But here's the truth: we all need play, we all need joy, and we’re allowed to choose it, even now
+We all need play, we all need joy, and we’re allowed to choose it, even now, after all this time

 When we ignore our inner child, we often find ourselves stuck in cycles of stress, burnout, and disconnection.
 We become overly self-critical, we stop imagining, we forget how to rest, and how to create without needing it to be “productive”